QasimK/qasimk.github.io/collections/_posts/2019-09-04-raspberry_pi_zero_w_wifi_cctv.md

 I wanted to be able to watch the live footage from security cameras at home on a TV.
 I learnt that the DVR the cameras connect to can stream the video feeds over the local network with a password-protected RTSP connection.
 I was able to set this up, eventually figure out the URLs, and view the streams on my PC using VLC media player.

-Further research showed that this could be played using `omxplayer` on a Raspberry Pi, and that even the *Raspberry Pi Zero* should be handle the video with its hardware video-decoding.
+Further research showed that this could be played using `omxplayer` on a Raspberry Pi, and that even the *Raspberry Pi Zero* should be able to show the video with its hardware video-decoding capabilities.
 I thought this was perfect because this model is very small, very low-powered, and very cheap.
-Most TVs now have USB ports which can be used to power the Raspberry Pi.
+In addition, most TVs now have USB ports which can be used to power the Raspberry Pi, making the deployment straightforward.

 Considering the *Raspberry Pi Zero* does not have any networking capability built-in, I decided to get the *Raspberry Pi Zero W* which has built-in Wi-Fi and Bluetooth, one micro-USB port to charge, one micro-USB OTG port, and one mini-HDMI port.

-With this plan in mind, I purchased it with a mini HDMI adapter and HDMI cable.
+With this plan in mind, I purchased it with a mini-HDMI adapter and HDMI cable.
 Originally, I intended to set up the RPi entirely on my PC, meaning I would not need to buy an adapter to plug a keyboard into it.
-This didn't quite work out for me... over many attempts... which lasted weeks on end...
+This didn't quite work out for me... *over many attempts... which lasted weeks on end...*

 However, I did manage to work out the issues eventually!
 This guide does the installation without connecting a keyboard or display to the RPi.